Strata & Stratum Sub Division & Sub Division Plans

 - Shone Ave, Horsley 118 Lots Subdivision

-At Barden Ridge and Alfords Point East Coast provided detail surveys for planning purposes, marking of potential road locations to assist engineers to finalise designs, locating rare and endangered flora and aboriginal archaeological sites, final pegging, As Built Surveys, preparation of linen plans and 88B Instruments which reflected extensive environmental restrictions.
+At Barden Ridge and Alfords Point, East Coast Positioning provided detail surveys for planning purposes, marking of potential road locations to assist engineers to finalise designs, locating rare and endangered flora and aboriginal archaeological sites, final pegging, As Built Surveys, preparation of linen plans and 88B Instruments which reflected extensive environmental restrictions.